My Response To The CES Letter

 Evidence Of Divine Origin Of The Text

-1. Royal Skousen Finding: In the above videos Royal Skousen discusses how in his study he found that the Book of Mormon uses many words in a way that has not been used since the 15th and early 16th centuries (long before the KJV Bible translation in the early 17th century).
-It is not the words necessarily that are so unique, but the meanings shown by the context in which the words are used.
+1. Royal Skousen Finding: In the above videos, Royal Skousen discusses how, in his study, he found that the Book of Mormon uses many words in a way that has not been used since the 15th and early 16th centuries (long before the KJV Bible translation in the early 17th century).
+It is not necessarily the words that are unique but the meanings shown by the context in which they are used.

-Royal found many words in the Book of Mormon using meanings that were valid during this 15th and early 16th century time period, but that were no longer used after that.
+Royal found many words in the Book of Mormon using meanings that were valid during the 15th and early 16th centuries but were no longer used after that.
 A few of these made it into the KJV Bible translation before they died out completely, but most died out before the days when the KJV Bible was translated.

-There would have been no way for Joseph to have known about these meanings, and no reason for him to have wanted to include them in the text.
-Scholars do not even have a reason why these word meanings were used in the Book of Mormon text.
-But over and over again words were used for the meanings that they had in the 15th and early 16th centuries.
-And they were used in the correct and proper way for these time periods.
+There would have been no way for Joseph to have known about these meanings and no reason for him to have wanted to include them in the text.
+Scholars do not know why these word meanings were used in the Book of Mormon text.
+But repeatedly, words were used for their meanings in the 15th and early 16th centuries.
+And they were used correctly and properly for these time periods.

-It is as though God wanted to put something in the text that was beyond Joseph Smith’s, or people from his time period’s ability to know about, just to show that Joseph was not the one doing the translating.
-And this is only one example of things done properly in the Book of Mormon that Joseph Smith had no way of knowing about.
-Royal discovered more of these and discusses them in the above videos.
+It is as though God wanted to put something in the text beyond Joseph Smith’s or people from his time period’s ability to know about it, to show that Joseph was not the one doing the translating.
+And this is only one example of things done properly in the Book of Mormon that Joseph Smith knew nothing about.
+Royal discovered more of these and discussed them in the above videos.

-2. Avraham Giliadi Finding: Avraham Giliadi is a man that spent 5 years in the country of Israel learning Hebrew, and becoming a Rabbi, and was then converted to the Book of Mormon by the spirit he felt when reading it.
+2. Avraham Giliadi Finding: Avraham Giliadi is a man who spent 5 years in Israel learning Hebrew and becoming a Rabbi.
+He was then converted to the Book of Mormon by the spirit he felt when reading it.
 There were not any members of the LDS church where he lived.
-He had corresponded with some, and was able to be baptized.
-So later he came to Utah so he could go through the temple.
+He had corresponded with some and was able to be baptized.
+So, later, he came to Utah to go through the temple.

 He later studied at Brigham Young University and spent two years doing the final translation of the Book of Mormon into Hebrew.
-He said that it was the most amazing experience doing this translation, because it was very obvious to him as he translated the book into Hebrew, that he was translating the book back into the original language the book had first been written in.
+He said that it was the most amazing experience doing this translation because it was very obvious to him, as he translated the book into Hebrew, that he was translating it back into the original language the book had first been written in.

 He said that the Book of Mormon is full of Hebrew parallelism (a form of Hebrew poetry) that was not known during the time of Joseph Smith.
-In fact he said that someone knowing Hebrew would have never divided the chapters where Joseph Smith and Orson Pratt divided them, because they divided them in the middle of these Hebrew parallelisms.
+He said that someone knowing Hebrew would have never divided the chapters where Joseph Smith and Orson Pratt divided them because they were in the middle of these Hebrew parallelisms.

-Avraham also spent a great deal of time translating the Book of Isaiah from the ancient texts into modern English.
-He says that the Book of Isaiah and the Book of Mormon are both structured and filled with Hebrew poetry in almost an identical way.
-He said he got his spiritual conversion to the Book of Mormon reading it out of curiosity in Israel, but he gained an intellectual testimony of the book while translating it into Hebrew.
+Avraham also translated the Book of Isaiah from the ancient texts into modern English.
+He says the Book of Isaiah and the Book of Mormon are structured and filled with Hebrew poetry almost identically.
+He said he got his spiritual conversion to the Book of Mormon by reading it out of curiosity in Israel.
+Still, he gained an intellectual testimony of the book while translating it into Hebrew.
 This next link takes you to a video where Avraham is being interviewed.
-In this interview he discusses the things I have mentioned above.
+In this interview, he discusses the things I have mentioned above.
 Avraham Giliadi Interview.
 If you start at minute marker 32:37 and go to about minute marker 41:50, that is where he talks about these things.

 So Why Would God Copy KJV Language?

-First of all, the words read off by Joseph Smith to his scribes contained significantly less KJV language than the current Book of Mormon text.
-Royal Skousen found that there were many edits and changes made to the text along the way.
+First of all, the words read by Joseph Smith to his scribes contained significantly less KJV language than the current Book of Mormon text.
+Royal Skousen found that many edits and changes were made to the text along the way.
 Many more than critics of the church even claim.
 Joseph Smith and Oliver Cowdery made many edits.
-And so did other church authorities as time went on and new editions were printed.
-The whole purpose of Royal Skousen’s critical analysis of the Book of Mormon transcripts and editions was to get a scholarly handle on all of these edits and identify the reasons for each.
+And so did other church authorities as time passed and new editions were printed.
+Royal Skousen’s critical analysis of the Book of Mormon transcripts and editions was to get a scholarly handle on these edits and identify the reasons for each.

 Most of these edits had nothing to do with KJV language, but some did.
-James E. Talmage, who was an Apostle in the early 1900’s, headed a committee that is responsible for making many of the KJV types of additions.
+James E. Talmage, an Apostle in the early 1900s, headed a committee responsible for making many of the KJV types of additions.
 This is how some of the KJV language came to be in the text.

-He has also published photographs of what is left of the original manuscript written by the scribes, as well as the full printer’s manuscript copied from the original by Oliver Cowdery.
-And he published a 5 book series entitled “Analysis of Textual Variants of the Book of Mormon” which go over all his 25+ years of analysis of the various edits made for each official church edition.
+He has also published photographs of what is left of the original manuscript written by the scribes and the full printer’s manuscript copied from the original by Oliver Cowdery.
+He published a 5 book series entitled “Analysis of Textual Variants of the Book of Mormon,” which goes over his 25+ years of analysis of the various edits made for each official church edition.
 Royal Skousen’s work is amazing.

 Did God Use KJV Wording?

-In the New Testament, Old Testament verses, or parts of Old Testament verses are quoted a lot.
-I don’t know Hebrew, or how much the Hebrew language has changed over the centuries.
+Old Testament verses, or parts of Old Testament verses, are often quoted in the New Testament.
+I don’t know Hebrew or how much the Hebrew language has changed over the centuries.
 But I do know the English language has changed a lot over time.
-Meanings of words have even changed in my lifetime.
+The meanings of words have even changed in my lifetime.

-When the New Testament authors quoted Old Testament scripture, or quoted Christ quoting Old Testament scripture, do you think that they used different wording than their current scriptures used?
-I think they probably did occasionally, when a scribe had edited or translated something incorrectly, but I believe for the most part Jesus and the Apostles quoted the commonly used wording of the scriptures everyone was used too.
+When the New Testament authors quoted Old Testament scripture or Christ quoted Old Testament scripture, do you think they used different wording than their current scriptures?
+They probably did occasionally when a scribe edited or translated something incorrectly.
+Still, I believe, for the most part, Jesus and the Apostles quoted the commonly used wording of the scriptures everyone was used to.

 Question 3.